JohnMoehrke/security-gov-regs/README.md

 1. I have profiled only Bundle.
 I did not find a way to profile ANY DomainResource.
 However I don't think that is not needed
 1. I have created one valueSet holding all the codes given by Kathleen.
 These have not been discussed by the committee, but seem reasonable to get started
 1. I have created one example of a Bundle.
 It is from the IHE-MHD IG, with addition of ALL of the codes in our valueset.
-1. There is no narrative written: Introduction, Actors, Interactions, Requirements for Sender, Requirements for Recipient, etc?
 1. This is saved on JohnMoehrke GitHub.
 This will move to HL7 GitHub after the FMG approval of the IG Proposal.